ASSERT-KTH/depclean-web/README.md

 # Example

 Visualization of the Maven-core dependency, with bloated or used dependencies information by color, and dependency size.
+Explore the front-end in the following [link](https://castor-software.github.io/depclean-web/#/)

 <img src="https://github.com/castor-software/depclean-web/blob/main/.img/dependencyTreeExample.jpg" align="left" alt="DepClean visualization of dependency tree"/>